Skip to content

 The plastic root barrier is made in the USA.

-Note: Our HDPE plastic is only available in roll widths up to 60 inches.
+Note: Our HDPE plastic is only available in roll widths up to 96 inches (8 feet).

 Please note that we are unable to provide custom roll lengths.